Sauber Motorsport Adds 5 3D Systems 3D Printers to its Mix via Partnership

 “By increasing production throughput with the addition of the 3D Systems’ ProX 800 SLA systems, Sauber can test more design revisions and push the limits of race car innovation,” says Phil Schultz, senior vice president, general manager, on demand solutions and plastics, 3D Systems.
 “Formula One is the ultimate proving ground for 3D printing and the expertise we continue to acquire can be applied to mainstream passenger vehicles as well as aerospace and other industries.”

-For more info, visit Sauber Motorsport AG and
+For more info, visit Sauber Motorsport AG and 3D Systems.

 Sources: Press materials received from the company.

 Subscribe to our FREE magazine,FREE email newsletters or both!